nukyan/EfficientViM/README.md

 ---

-This repository is an official implementation of EfficientViM: Efficient Vision Mamba with Hidden State Mixer-based State Space Duality.
+This repository is an official implementation of the CVPR 2025 paper EfficientViM: Efficient Vision Mamba with Hidden State Mixer-based State Space Duality.

 ## TODO
 - [ ] Release the code for dense predictions.